 What is the Momdoulary™ difference?

 There are many differences.
 It begins with our training, which is more extensive.
-While other certifying organizations have training that typically lasts 16-24 hours in total, our basic core training involves a 4 1/2 month training program plus Mentorship hours.
+While other certifying organizations have training that typically lasts 16-24 hours in total, our basic core training involves a 200 hour training program plus Mentorship and Coaching hours.
+They also go through another 80 hours of training in areas such as blood-borne pathogens, food handler safety (because they may handle food when supporting you), and breastfeeding support.
 Momdoulary Method certified doulas are trained in:

 - childbirth anatomy & physiology

 - labor comfort measures

 - the fear factor

 - pre-natal training